KannonZenetism/zenetism-field-physics/field-physics/FP08-practice-protocols-tiers.md

 ***
 ### A Note on Symbol Usage: Equation Contra Practice Glyphs

-Zenetist symbols fall into two primary domains, a distinction of function, motion, and context.
+Zenetist symbols partition into two primary domains, a distinction of function, motion, and context.

 -   **📘 Equation Glyphs (`📡`, `Ψ`, `⚫`, `♾️`, etc.):** These are structural constants that appear in the Unified Field Equation, field diagnostics, and causal modeling.
 They are ontologically anchored and function at a system level.